Cornstalks on the Gate for Halloween

 • Equal parts sugar and water, boiled together.

 Beat together the yeast mixture and set it aside a few minutes in a warm place.
 It should start to foam up.
 While the yeast mixture is proving, combine the ingredients for the dough mixture.
 The yeast mixture having foamed up nicely, add it to the dough mixture.
 Knead for about five minutes by hand or three minutes with a dough hook.
+If the dough is too soft, add more flour, perhaps about 1/4 cup, as you go.
 (If using the dough hook, follow up with a minute or so of hand- kneading.)
-If the dough is too soft, add more flour as you go.
 Place the dough in a bowl with a dampened towel over the top and leave in a warm place to rise until double.
-The rising could take well over an hour– be patient.
 Punch down the dough.

 Knead in: